 A Leading Indicator of Current and Future Demand Trends in the Real Estate Industry

-The October U.S. Showing Index declined 5.0 percent year over year from 2017, the third consecutive month showing traffic decreased.
+The December U.S. Showing Index highlighted a 7.2 percent year-over-year decline from 2017, the fifth consecutive month showing decreased showing traffic nationwide.

 The ShowingTime Showing Index® tracks the average number of buyer showings on active residential properties on a monthly basis, a highly reliable leading indicator of current and future demand trends.